Company News

 Wellwood Leslie Architects are delighted to see the recent completion of the St Vincents development providing 21 no. much needed modern, affordable, and sustainable homes in the East End of Dundee.
 Built by Campion Homes for Angus Housing Association the project is located on the site of the former St Vincent’s Primary School on Pitkerro Road, which was demolished in 2019.
 The location offers excellent transport links and proximity to local retail and greenspace contributing to the Scottish Government’s desire for 20 minute neighbourhoods.

-Clepington Road planning approval /
+Clepington Road planning approval by Wellwood Leslie Architects

 We are delighted to obtain planning approval for the development of 31no. affordable rented residential units on Clepington Road in Dundee.
 This development provides much-needed affordable housing for the city and is a partnership between Campion Homes and Abertay Housing Association.